dangtuanhuy/assembla-to-jira-migration/README.md

 See: [Atlassian Community Ticket](https://community.developer.atlassian.com/t/401-unauthorized/9540).

 Another note: we allow the original creators of the Assembla attachments to be able to create the new Jira attachments, therefore retaining ownership.

+When the migration is completed, one may have a look at the `jira-attachments-import-nok.csv` file and decide whether the failed attachments can be recovered.

 ### Update ticket status